ManasJayanth/reason-aoc-starter/README.md

 ## Forum discussion

 Associated forum post can be found [here](https://reasonml.chat/t/advent-of-code-2020-starter-kit-and-tips/2555).
 If you have any questions, feel free to ask on the there.
-Tag me on Discord if you like on Reason Servers.
+Tag me on Discord if you are on Reason Servers.
 I'm `Manas (prometheansacrifice)#0219` there.
 Tips and new ideas are welcome too!

 ## Helper libraries available